 Even so, Fidelity made some changes to its program in early 2016.
-It dropped American Express and Bank of America as its issuing partners — and will now offer a Visa Signature card issued by U.S. Bank.
+It dropped American Express and Bank of America as its issuing partners — and now offers a Visa Signature card issued by U.S. Bank.
 The good news: The card still offers 2 percent cash back.

 Update: If you are looking for non-brokerage cards that offer 2 percent cash back, go here.